'Ndrangheta: Power structure

 Historically, individual family power structures served as the primary governing bodies within both Cosa Nostra and the 'Ndrangheta.
 These family structures have remained central to power dynamics, even after the establishment of superordinate bodies.
-While Cosa Nostra created the Sicilian Mafia Commission in the 1950s, the 'Ndrangheta established a superordinate body only in 1991, following negotiations to resolve prolonged inter-family conflicts.
+While Cosa Nostra created the Sicilian Commission in the 1950s, the 'Ndrangheta established a superordinate body only in 1991, following negotiations to resolve prolonged inter-family conflicts.
 However, the notion of absolute autonomy for Calabrian crime families prior to this period is not universally supported by historical evidence.
 Evidence suggests that mechanisms for coordination and dispute resolution have existed since at least the late 19th century, with frequent interactions and meetings among bosses of locali.
-Operation Crimine, a significant investigation culminating in the arrest of 305 'Ndrangheta members in July 2010, indicated a more hierarchical, unified, and pyramidal structure than previously understood.
+Operation Crimine, a significant investigation culminating in the arrest of 305 'Ndrangheta members in July 2010, indicated a more hierarchical, unified and pyramidal structure than previously understood.
 Italy's chief anti-mafia prosecutor, Pietro Grasso, described the organization as not solely clan-based.

 While the legal classification of the 'Ndrangheta as a hierarchical structure is advantageous for Italian criminal law, enabling broader convictions through the doctrine of criminal association, some criminologists dispute the view of the 'Ndrangheta as a consistently monolithic organization.
 Criminologist Anna Sergi suggests that while coordinating structures exist, they primarily serve to facilitate business ventures and risk sharing among distinct clans.
 According to this perspective, clans remain independent territorial units rooted in family ties, and do not consistently operate under a unified strategic plan.
 Sergi argues that "'Ndrangheta" functions more as a brand than a description of a tightly integrated organization.
-She posits that the misconception of the 'Ndrangheta as a singular entity may inadvertently benefit these groups, allowing them to leverage the organization's international reputation to exploit political vulnerabilities, invest in new enterprises, and expand their influence.
+She posits that the misconception of the 'Ndrangheta as a singular entity may inadvertently benefit these groups, allowing them to leverage the organization's international reputation to exploit political vulnerabilities, invest in new enterprises and expand their influence.

 Since at least the 1950s, chiefs of 'Ndrangheta locali have reportedly convened regularly near the Sanctuary of Our Lady of Polsi in San Luca during the September Feast.
 These annual gatherings, known as the crimine, have traditionally provided a forum for discussing future strategies and resolving disputes among locali.
 The assembly exercises limited supervisory authority over the activities of all 'Ndrangheta groups.
 Emphasis is placed on the temporary nature of the crimine boss's position, with a new representative elected at each meeting.
 Contrary to the "boss of bosses" concept, the capo crimine is believed to possess relatively limited power to intervene in family conflicts or regulate inter-family violence.